 Dangerous noise levels

 Do your employees work in noisy environments for longer periods of time?
-Their hearing may get damaged.
-This can happen if the noise levels are 80 dB(A) or over.
+This may cause hearing damage (in Dutch).
+This can happen if noise levels are 80 dB(A) or over.
 To clarify, if you cannot hear a person standing 1 metre away, the environmental noise is probably over 80 dB(A).
-You can find more information about the definitions and provisions you need to take around noise in Section 3 of the Working Conditions Decree.
+Professions with the risk of hearing damage are, for example:

 Preventing hearing loss

 If there is harmful noise in your company, you should try to reduce it.
-This can be done by:
+You can do this by:

-- ensuring your employee is not exposed to the noise for longer periods of time
+- ensuring your employee is not exposed to noise for longer periods of time

 - devising quieter production methods